sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 \end{align}
 \end{spreadlines}
 $$
-Therefore, Equation \ref{eq:mean-mle} above shows that the the maximum likelihood estimate for the mean can be obtained by simply computing the mean of the observed $y_i$ scores.
+Therefore, Equation \ref{eq:mean-mle} above shows that the maximum likelihood estimate for the mean can be obtained by simply computing the mean of the observed $y_i$ scores.
 The derivation below solves for $\sigma$.

 $$